shinthan001/Job-Scraper/README.md

     <img src='./img/img_2.png' width='50%' height='50%'>
     <br />

+## Example Datset
+- Example dataset can be found [here](https://www.kaggle.com/datasets/shinthan001/scraped-jobs).
+The data was scraped based on `KEYWORDS=Data Scientist` and
+`LOCATION=Singapore`.

 ## Future Project
-- I'm working on Named Entity Recognition (NER) to extract skills described in job descriptions.
+- With the use of proper datasets, I'm working on Named Entity Recognition (NER) to extract skills described in job descriptions.